 Students may pursue majors in orchestral instruments, guitar, historical performance instruments and voice, jazz, organ, piano, and voice.
 Students applying for the Graduate Performance Diploma degree program present transcripts, test scores, and recommendations before playing an audition.
 Before matriculating into the Graduate Performance Diploma program, accepted students must produce a Performer's Certificate, an undergraduate degree in music from a recognized institution, or equivalent qualifications.
-The details of this process may be found at peabody.jhu.edu/admissions.
+The details of this process may be found on the Admissions website.